OnePlus 5T camera vs. iPhone X, Pixel 2 XL and Galaxy S8

 It provides depth information too, letting you snag those portrait shots with a DSLR-style depth-of-field effect.

-To see how the updated camera fares against the competition, I went out on a shoot armed with the 5T, the Samsung Galaxy S8, the Google Pixel 2 XL and the iPhone X (£999.00 at Apple).
+To see how the updated camera fares against the competition, I went out on a shoot armed with the 5T, the Samsung Galaxy S8 ($639.88 at Amazon.com), the Google Pixel 2 XL ($849.99 at Verizon Wireless) and the iPhone X ($999.00 at Apple).

 Below are example shots taken with the OnePlus 5T.
 You can use the slider to see how the 5T's shot compares with those taken with the iPhone X. Below you'll find links to see the same shot taken with the Pixel 2 XL and Galaxy S8 for comparison.
 Shots on all phones were taken in fully automatic mode and on the maximum available resolution.